OfficeDev/office-js-docs-pr/docs/word/word-add-ins.md

 In this article, you'll walk through the process of building a Word add-in by using jQuery and the Word JavaScript API.

+> [!NOTE]
-> **Note**: To develop an add-in for Word 2013, you'll need to use the shared [Office Javascript API]( https://dev.office.com/docs/add-ins/word/word-add-ins-programming-overview#javascript-apis-for-word).
+> To develop an add-in for Word 2013, you'll need to use the shared [Office Javascript API]( https://dev.office.com/docs/add-ins/word/word-add-ins-programming-overview#javascript-apis-for-word).
 To learn more about the platforms and the different APIs that are available, see [Office Add-in host and platform availability](https://dev.office.com/add-in-availability).

 ## Create the web app